Ticker

 • What can I do better next time?

 In times of failure, it can be difficult to recall how far you have come.
-Take time to remember how you’ve overcome similar situations before., or you exceeded your own expectations.
-Try these things:
+Take time to remember how you’ve overcome similar situations before, or how you exceeded your own expectations.

-• Build a belief journal and list your past success
+• Build a belief journal and list your past successes

 • Look back at any helpful feedback you’ve received in the past.